The Sultan Rahi Syndrome: Messed-up Pakistan Series 2

-Since Sultan Rahi, we knew no other way to resolve our differences and confrontations.
+Since Sultan Rahi happened, we knew no other way to resolve our differences and confrontations.
 Violence became the only currency acceptable.

 Sultan Rahi Syndrome entered our domestic lives, our work lives, our trading lives, our social lives, our family lives, our political lives.
 It took roots in our civil-military relations.

 It affected media anchors and lawyers, expected to be most civilised and most law-abiding of us.
-You must have watched hundreds of live TV talk shows exhibiting this.
+You must have watched hundreds of live TV talk shows exhibiting this kind of behaviour.